Few things taste better on a drizzly Northwest day than homemade soup.

-We make LOTS of soup in our Grand Central Bakery kitchen from the ingredients we get from local farms, so we know a thing or two about how to make the flavors sing.
+We make LOTS of soup in our Grand Central Bakery kitchen from the fresh ingredients we get from local farms, so we know a thing or two about how to make the flavors sing.

 1. Slow it down.
 Deep flavor starts with slow caramelization of aromatics – typically onions, celery and carrots.
 Long and slow cooking of onions and these foundational ingredients is essential, Robb says, especially for vegetarian soups.
 Turn the burner to medium low and spend as long as it takes until they’re very soft and sweet.
 If you rush things, you’ll burn the onions at the edges or miss out on flavor by only caramelizing the surface.